dickinson-comp130-02-fa2025/comp130-web/resources/index.md

 ## Class 24

-* The rest of the class presents two examples of interesting
+* In this class we examine two examples of interesting
-  algorithms:
+  _algorithms_:
   1. finding square roots using [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) (scroll to "Use of Newton's method to compute square roots" on that page)
   2. solving an equation using the [bisection method](https://en.wikipedia.org/wiki/Bisection_method).
 * _Note that detailed knowledge of these algorithms is not required for